lycus/mci/docs/terminology.rst

 +++

 An abbreviation for RuntimeObject.
-Refers to the runtime format and layout of values in the MCI_, which generally consists of a type pointer and a GC_ generation pointer.
+Refers to the runtime format and layout of values in the MCI_, which generally consists of a type pointer, GC bits, and the user data field.

 SSA
 +++